MicrosoftDocs/Hololens/hololens/hololens2-options.md

 #### Learn about HoloLens 2 with Remote Assist
 - You can choose to use these devices in a commercial environment for your business.
 Order as many as you need.
-- One of the most popular uses for HoloLens in the enterprise environment is the ability to use Remote Assist.
+- One of the most popular uses for HoloLens in the enterprise environment is the ability to use **Remote Assist**.
 With this option you get a license for one seat (per device).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/d3YT8j0yYl0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>